aaltsys/doc-server3/resources/07_macserver.rst

 *  Linux with EFI stub loader support, such as Ubuntu 12.10 and later

 .. note::
-   Earlier Linux kernel, before 3.3.0, can be installed as documented in this footnote. [#]_
+   Earlier Linux kernels, before 3.3.0, can be installed as documented in this footnote. [#]_

-Make a Linux installer USB
+Make a Linux installer
 =============================

 .. note:: This section is based on official Ubuntu documentation [#]_